Tucker Jenkins: Guest appearances

 For the show's fifth series, a new cast was brought in and so Tucker's character is officially retired.
 However, Todd Carty guest appears in several series after due to his high popularity.
 In the fifth series, he was present in the first episode saving the new cast from the bully Gripper Stebson.
 Tucker also returns with the original cast in the episode "School Revue", where he single-handedly saves the talent showcase, by buying a champagne bottle for the showcase's raffle, much to teacher Mr McGuffey's ire (though as a result of this purchase, the raffle turns out to be an enormous success), and performs a song in praise of the latter with his band as part of the show.

 Tucker would then be absent from the show until 2003, where he would drop off his nephew Togger Johnson at Grange Hill.
 He returned one final time for the show's last episode in 2008, when telling his nephew not to make the same mistake as he did and leave school early, which led Togger to staying on.
 His speech consisted of the importance of comprehensive schools, which were a leading effort to improve equality in class divisions in Britain.
 His last scene was riding off on his motorbike.

 Other appearances

 On 20 April 2009, Tucker was an unseen character in episode 2.1 of Ashes to Ashes.
 In that episode, the protagonist, DI Alex Drake, sees her daughter Molly incorporated into an episode of Grange Hill on the evening of 3 or 5 April 1982 [calendar indicates 3 April; the news report was from 5 April].
 Molly (in new footage) tells headmistress Bridget McClusky (appearing as archival footage and Gwyneth Powell's newly recorded audio) that she and Tucker got into a fight when Tucker said her mother Alex was dead.

 Spin-offs

 Tucker's Luck

 Tucker appeared in three series of Tucker's Luck, which showed Tucker and his friends Alan and Tommy after they left Grange Hill and their struggles with growing up and trying to find work.

+Tucker's Return

+In 1989, Carty reprised the role of Tucker Jenkins in a musical play titled Tucker's Return.
+It was staged at Queen's Theatre, Hornchurch and followed Tucker, now returned to Grange Hill as a PE teacher.